GauSyu/gausyu.github.io/_pages/Teaching/Summer-2023/Elements.md

 They serve as the main learning materials for this course.

-- Recorded videos of the lectures will be available for students to access at their convenience.
+- Recorded videos of the lectures will be uploaded to Canvas for students to access at their convenience.
 - Mandatory quizzes will be integrated into the lectures to assess understanding and encourage active learning.
 - Quizzes will be graded either by completion or with unlimited attempts.